 Why would I need to aerate my lawn?

 Lawns that see a lot of use from kids and pets can become compacted very easily, and aerating your lawn is a good way to fix this.
-Yellowing grass and poor drainage can often be a sign of a heavily compacted lawn that would benefit from aeration.
-On the other hand, lawns that don’t get a lot of use but are purely for show also need to be aerated as part of their regular maintenance routine.
+Yellowing grass and poor drainage are often a sign of a heavily compacted lawn - aeration will help a lawn breathe and return to health.
+Ornamental lawns also require aeration as part of their regular maintenance routine to help them get the nutrients they need and stay weed and disease-free.

 Lawns with heavy clay soils should also consider aeration as part of their seasonal lawn maintenance, regardless of what level of use they get.
-Clay soils are often full of nutrients, but because of their dense nature, it is difficult for these nutrients to get to where they need to be.
-Aeration is a great gardening process that can help alleviate this and get even the most difficult of soils back to their very best!
+Clay soils are often full of nutrients, but their dense nature makes it difficult for these nutrients to get to where they need to be.
+Aeration is a great gardening process that can help alleviate this and get even the most difficult soils back to their best!

 Aeration is excellent at helping to keep your lawn healthy; we also have further reading and tips on lawn care throughout the seasons: